ralacerda/f1next/README.md

 `f1next` will print the name and date of the next Formula 1 Grand Prix.

 Use the `-f` or `--force-download` flag to refresh the cache.
-The cache lasts for 24 hours, so information about the next Grand Prix might be wrong while another Grand Prix is taking place.
+The cache lasts for 6 hours, so information about the next Grand Prix might be wrong while another Grand Prix is taking place.
+This is normal even if your cache is up to date due to how the Ergast API work.

 The `-s` or `--schedule` flag will print the full schedule for the weekend, instead of only showing the first and last dates.
 It uses local time as timezone.